observeinc/helm-charts/integration/README.md

 When the above command is run, the tests in the `integration/tests` directory are ran using the variables provided.
 The tests are ran in the order of the run blocks provided in `<test>.tftest.hcl`

 Generally a test will do the following
-- Create a local kind K8s cluster
+- Create a local kind K8s cluster (`modules/create_kind_cluster`)
-- Install the `agent` helm chart in the cluster
+- Install the `agent` helm chart in the cluster (`modules/deploy_helm`)
-- Run a test using `observeinc/collection/aws//modules/testing/exec` module to accept python scripts located at `integration/tests/scripts` These scripts test the various flow of the helm chart installation
+- Run a test using `observeinc/collection/aws//modules/testing/exec` module to accept python scripts located at `integration/tests/scripts` These scripts test the various flows of the helm chart installation

 ### Variables